 Disciplinary Policy & Procedure

-Any student who commits a statutory offence whilst on property where a Programme is being held, or while attending a Child Matters training will be asked to withdraw.
-Fees will not be refunded when a student is asked to withdraw from the training.
+Any student who commits a statutory offence whilst on property where a training course is being held, or while attending a Child Matters training will be asked to withdraw.
+Fees will not be refunded when a student is asked to withdraw from a training course.

 Drugs & Alcohol

-Participants may not attend Programmes while under the influence of illegal drugs or alcohol and may not bring illegal drugs or alcohol on the premises where a programme is being undertaken.
+Participants may not attend training courses while under the influence of illegal drugs or alcohol and may not bring illegal drugs or alcohol on the premises where a course is being undertaken.

-Smoking is not permitted inside any building associated with Child Matters programmes or management.
+Smoking is not permitted inside any building associated with Child Matters training.

 Cancellation, Refund and Transfer Policy